-5. Exterior Building Lighting.
+4. Exterior Building Lighting.

 - a.
 The common open space shall be provided with lighting in the common area or alternately, the individual units fronting on the common open space shall have exterior lighting features.
 (P) - b.
 The design shall incorporate lighting fixtures on any shared access or external lighting on units facing private access areas.
 (P) - c.
 To diminish the amount of glare and spillover from lighting, the following standards shall apply: (R) - i.
 Intensity: Exterior lighting fixtures shall not exceed one foot-candle in intensity. - ii.
-Cutoffs Required: Lighting fixtures shall comply with the standards of SMC 17C.220.080. - 6.
-Variety in Design and Architectural Features. - Buildings must be modulated along the public street at least every thirty feet.
-Building modulations must step the building wall back or forward at least four feet.
-(R) - b.
+Cutoffs Required: Lighting fixtures shall comply with the standards of SMC 17C.220.080.

+5. Variety in Design and Architectural Features.

+- a.
 Reduce the potential impact of new cottage housing development on established and historic neighborhoods by incorporating elements and forms from nearby buildings.
 This may include reference to architectural details, building massing, proportionality, and use of high-quality materials such as wood, brick, and stone.
-(P) - c.
+(P) - b.
 Create a human scale streetscape by including vertical and horizontal patterns as expressed by bays, belt lines, doors and windows.
-(P) - 2.
-Modulation and Articulation. - d.
+(P) - 2.c.
+Modulation and Articulation. - i.
 Modulation and articulation is acchieve through a combination of changes in plan and materials detailing.
-They function should be incorporated on each individual building to add visual interest through shadows, human scale detailing, and textures while reuding reducing the apparent appearance of mass and scale of the buildings.
+They function should be incorporated on each individual building to add visual each individual building to add visual interest through shadows, human scale detailing, and textures while reuding-reducing the apparent appearance of mass and scale of the buildings.
 The use of these techniques shall be varied between adjacent buildings.
 (P)

-- a.
+- ii.
+Attached units must be modulated along the public street at least every thirty feet.
+Building modulations must step the building wall back or forward at least four feet.
+(R) - a.
 Articulation is the giving of emphasis to architectural elements (like windows, balconies, entries, etc.), that create a complimentary pattern or rhythm, dividing the buildings into smaller identifiable pieces. - b.
 Modulation is a measured and proportioned inflection in a building's face.